Guide to using function calling with the Empathic Voice Interface (EVI).

 EVI responds

-After the interface receives the tool_response message, it will then send an assistant_message containing the response generated from the reported result of the function call:
+After the interface receives the Tool Response message, it will then send an Assistant Message containing the response generated from the reported result of the function call:

 Sample assistant_message